CodeSmell/AsynchRest/README.md

 Imagine that we are storing invoices in an Apache Cassandra database.

 Assume a keyspace that has two tables.
-One allows queries by the destination of the invoice items and trailer
+One allows queries to retrieve all of the invoices going to the same place and on the same trailer.

-	CREATE TABLE IF NOT EXISTS "invoice_doc" ( invoice_id TIMEUUID,
+	CREATE TABLE IF NOT EXISTS "invoices_by_destination" ( invoice_id TEXT,
 		destination_name TEXT,
 		destination_type TEXT,
 		trailer TEXT,
 		PRIMARY KEY ((destination_name, destination_type), trailer, invoice_id));

-Another stores the JSON document
+Another stores the JSON document with all of the details for a single invoice.

-	CREATE TABLE IF NOT EXISTS "invoice_by_destination" ( invoice_id TIMEUUID,
+	CREATE TABLE IF NOT EXISTS "invoice_detail" ( invoice_id TEXT,
 		json_doc TEXT,
 		PRIMARY KEY ((invoice_id)));